welchcode/ApplyToApplyInstantly/README.md

 So far this project features a web scraper, using BeautifulSoup, to find jobs that are classified as 'apply instantly' and that are classified based on user's input parameters.
 Currently this program returns a list of jobs to the user that are classified as 'Apply instantly,' as well as links to each job.

-For mac users: hold control over the link and click apply
+For Mac/Windows users: hold control over the link and click apply

 Known Bugs